Canine total knee replacement

-Fitzpatrick Referrals offer custom made total knee replacements for cats, small dogs and dogs with severe traumatic and degenerative knee disease which would make them unsuitable for commercial total knee replacement.
+Fitzpatrick Referrals offers custom-made total knee replacements for cats, small dogs and dogs with severe traumatic and degenerative knee disease which would make them unsuitable for commercial total knee replacement.
 This is especially relevant where the supporting ligaments as described earlier are disrupted.

-Dogs that have significant trauma to the supporting ligaments of the knee joint are not suitable candidates for commercial knee replacement and require a custom made total knee replacement.
-Fitzpatrick Referrals is the only centre in the UK to have pioneered a scalable, custom-made, total knee replacement that is suitable for all sizes of canine patient and cats.
-Our custom knee replacement is based upon a hinged design hence it is not reliant on the ligamentous stabilizing structures of the knee.
+Dogs that have significant trauma to the supporting ligaments of the knee joint are not suitable candidates for commercial knee replacement and require a custom-made total knee replacement.
+Fitzpatrick Referrals is the only centre in the UK to have pioneered a scalable, custom-made, total knee replacement that is suitable for all sizes of canine patients and cats.
+Our custom knee replacement is based upon a hinged design hence it is not reliant on the ligamentous stabilising structures of the knee.

-During your dogs hospitalised period they will be cared for by a dedicated patient care team who work alongside your dogs clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dogs clinical and emotional needs are met.
-Because your dog is hospitalised for a number of weeks following surgery the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.
+During your dog’s hospitalised period they will be cared for by a dedicated patient care team who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all their clinical and emotional needs are met.
+Because your dog is hospitalised for a number of weeks following surgery, the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.

-There is not enough data beyond 5 years of follow up to provide a definitive answer to this question.
+There is not enough data beyond five years of follow-up to provide a definitive answer to this question.
 In humans, total knee replacement implants are expected to last more than 15 years.
-Implant survival depends on long-term stability of the implant, maintenance of a smooth articulation between the components, and the patient activity level.
+Implant survival depends on the long-term stability of the implant, maintenance of a smooth articulation between the components, and the patient’s activity level.
 We expect that the implants will survive for the lifetime of the patient.